pinax/django-user-accounts/docs/templates.rst

     The email address where the activation link has been sent.

 ``success_url``
     A url where the user can be redirected from this page.
+For example to show a link to go back.

 **account/email_confirmed.html**

 A template shown after an email address has been confirmed.
 The template context is the same as in email_confirm.html.

+``email``
+    The email address that has been confirmed.

 Password Management Templates
 -----------------------------